Kerguelen Islands

-The Kerguelen Islands (/kər.ˈɡeɪ.lən/ or /ˈkɜr.ɡə.lən/; in French commonly Îles Kerguelen but officially Archipel Kerguelen, /fr/), also known as the Desolation Islands (Îles de la Désolation in French), are a group of islands in the sub-Antarctic region.
-They are among the most isolated places on Earth, with the closest territory being the Heard Island and McDonald Islands territory of Australia located at roughly 450 km, and the nearest inhabited territory being Madagascar at more than 3300 km in distance.
+The Kerguelen Islands, (Note: Pronounced /kərˈɡeɪlən/ kər-GAY-lən or /ˈkɜrɡələn/ KUR-gə-lən; Îles Kerguelen, /fr/, officially Archipel Kerguelen, /fr/.) also known as the Desolation Islands, (Note: Îles de la Désolation, /fr/.) are a group of islands in the subantarctic region.
+They are among the most isolated places on Earth, with the closest territory being the Heard Island and McDonald Islands territory of Australia roughly 450 km to the southeast, and the nearest permanently inhabited territory being Madagascar more than 3300 km away.
 The islands, along with Adélie Land, the Crozet Islands, Amsterdam and Saint Paul islands, and France's Scattered Islands in the Indian Ocean, are part of the French Southern and Antarctic Lands and are administered as a separate district.

 The islands constitute one of the two exposed parts of the Kerguelen Plateau (the other being Heard Island and the McDonald islands), a large igneous province mostly submerged in the southern Indian Ocean.
 The main island, Grande Terre, is 6675 km2 in area, about three-quarters of the size of Corsica, and is surrounded by a further 300 smaller islands and islets, forming an archipelago of 7215 km2.
 The climate is harsh and chilly with frequent high winds throughout the year.
 The surrounding seas are generally rough and they remain ice-free year-round.
 There are no indigenous inhabitants, but France maintains a permanent presence of 45 to 100 soldiers, scientists, engineers, and researchers.
 There are no airports on the islands, so all travel to and from the outside world is by ship.

 History

 Discovery

 Before being officially catalogued in 1772, the Kerguelen Islands appear as the "Ile de Nachtegal" on Philippe Buache's 1754 map of the islands of the Southern Ocean.
 It is possible this early name was after Abel Tasman's ship De Zeeuwsche Nachtegaal.
 On the Buache map, "Ile de Nachtegal" is located at 43°S, 72°E, about 6° north and 2° east of the actual location of Grande Terre.

 The islands were officially discovered by the French navigator Yves-Joseph de Kerguelen-Trémarec on 12 February 1772.
-The next day, Charles de Boisguehenneuc landed and claimed the island for the French crown.
+The next day, Charles du Boisguehenneuc landed and claimed the island for the French crown.
 Yves de Kerguelen organised a second expedition in 1773 and arrived at the "baie de l'Oiseau" by December 1773.
 On 6 January 1774 he commanded his lieutenant, Henri Pascal de Rochegude, to leave a message notifying any passers-by of the two passages and of the French claim to the islands.

 Thereafter, a number of expeditions briefly visited the islands, including the third voyage of Captain James Cook in December 1776.
-Cook verified and confirmed the passage of de Kerguelen by discovering and annotating the message left by the French navigator, calling it Kerguelen Land in his honor.
+Cook verified and confirmed the passage of de Kerguelen by discovering and annotating the message left by the French navigator, calling it Kerguelen Land in his honour.
 Cook nonetheless claimed the islands for the British Empire.